• Recipes

 ×

-This can be a tricky calculation, especially when working with different units from two distinct systems like the US Customary System and the Metric System.
+This can be a tricky calculation, especially when working with different units from two distinct systems: the US Customary System and the Metric System.

-But don't worry – this article will discuss what a fluid ounce and a liter / litre are, how to convert between them, and provide some practical ways to make conversions easily.
+But don't worry; this article will discuss what a fluid ounce and a liter/liter are, how to convert between them, and some practical ways to make liter conversion easy.

 ⬇️ Table of Contents